matt9527-marist/MyObsidianNotes/Machine Learning/013 Neural Networks.md

 	- This was originally built in software and was tested to try and classify letters.
 - 1969: Minsky and Parpert
 	- Show the the Perceptron cannot solve the XOR problem.
 Recall, there is no way to classify the points given by an XOR function using a single line.
+	- The idea of a universal machine using a perceptron was dropped.
+	- This began an AI Winter, where the development in the field decreased dramatically.
+	- The solution that would come later by connectionists is adding a *hidden layer*.
+Using the hidden layer, we can produce a neural network that can serve as a universal approximator of any function.